 Shared Family Quirks: A pair of sidequests during the final part of the game allow you to read Rutee's childhood diary, and later that of her deceased mother.
 Rutee shares her mother's greedy streak, but only Leon got her sweet tooth.

 Tsundere: A strong contender for Most Triumphant Example among the Tales characters.
-She acts like one all throughout the game, towards her son and his friend in the remake and also to Stahn's spirit after he's killed by Barbatos.
+She acts like one all throughout the game, towards her son and his friend in the sequel and also to Stahn's spirit after he's killed by Barbatos.

 The Swordian of Water.
 In life, she was Colonel Atwight Eks, of the Er'ther Medical Corps.
 She was entrusted to Rutee when she was young by her mother, Chris Katrea, and served as her constant companion and surrogate mother figure as she grew up.
 She is kind, and patient, but she is also not afraid to tell Rutee what she thinks of her actions.